 Pamela Joseph is a multi-media artist who has exhibited nationally and internationally, in locations such as Paris, Barcelona, and Beijing.
 Her work has been described as "well-executed, powerful and edgy" by the Colorado Council on the Arts, who awarded her a Visual Arts Fellowship in 2001.
 Joseph was subsequently selected as a Visiting Artist at the American Academy in Rome 2003 and 2004.

 In 2015 she had a show of paintings at Francis M. Naumann Fine Arts in New York City since 2007.
 In 2019 she collaborated with her partner of 25 years Robert Brinker on combined works called Hybrids that were shown at the Naumann gallery.
 Other solo shows were the Censored Series where any nudity of reproductions in art books from Iran in famous works by artists such as Picasso, Matisse and Duchamp has been covered with black lines or pixilated.
-DoppelHouse Press will publish a book, The Artist, The Censor and The Nude, A Tale of Morality and Appropriation in August 2017.
+DoppelHouse Press is publishing a book, The Artist, The Censor and The Nude, A Tale of Morality and Appropriation in August 2017.
 Francis M. Naumann has written the Foreword and art historian Glenn Harcourt has written an essay on the work with an accompanying section discussing Contemporary Iranian artists.
 Another solo exhibit was Wunderlust in 2009 at the Naumann gallery.
 In 2004 there were exhibits entitled La Madonna Desnuda in Barcelona Spain and Cherchez la femme at Galerie Herve' Lourdel in Paris France.

 Joseph's work was in two group shows in Beijing, China in 2007.
 One exhibition, Insatiable Streams, celebrated the ten year anniversary of The Institute for Electronic Arts at Alfred University and opened at Zero Field Art Center in the 798 Art Zone.
 The second exhibition, Duiying-Yingdui, Corresponding & Responding, was shown at The National Art Museum of China, and involved a dialogue between Chinese and American artists.
 A 2011 reciprocal exhibition at the University of Colorado Art Museum, in Boulder included Chinese artists.